Hyperparameter Transfer Laws for Non-Recurrent Multi-Path Neural Networks: Methods

 \textbf{Classical maximal-update learning rates.} The maximal-update heuristic chooses a learning rate such that the one-step pre-activation change has an $O(1)$ scale.
 Concretely, we define the layerwise second moment

 where the expectation is over random initialization and the sampling of $(x,B)$.
 Under our symmetric random initialization, $S_{\ell}(\eta)$ does not depend on the coordinate choice $i$.
-In the original $\mu$P setting, one sets a reference-layer constraint such as $S_{\ell}(\eta)=1$ for a typical hidden layer (or equivalently, for all hidden layers in homogeneous models), which yields a width-robust learning-rate scale and enables zero-shot hyperparameter transfer across widths \citep{yang2021tuning}.
+In the original $\mu$P setting, one sets a reference-layer constraint such as $S_{\ell}(\eta)=1$ for a typical hidden layer (or equivalently, for all hidden layers in homogeneous models), which yields a width-robust learning-rate scale and supports zero-shot width transfer of training-critical hyperparameters, including the base learning rate \citep{yang2021tuning}.

 \textbf{A network-wide update budget for multi-path architectures.} For non-recurrent multi-path architectures, layer statistics are not homogeneous.
 Residual additions and branch aggregation can make $S_{\ell}(\eta)$ vary with depth, so enforcing an identical per-layer constraint can be unnecessarily restrictive or ill-posed.
 This viewpoint is aligned with architecture-aware analyses of maximal learning rates that explicitly depend on network topology \citep{chen2024principled}.